The Mark of Athena

 The Mark of Athena is an American fantasy-adventure novel written by Rick Riordan, based on Greek and Roman mythology.
-It was published on October 2, 2012, and is the third book in The Heroes of Olympus series, a sequel of the Percy Jackson & the Olympians series.
+It was published on October 2, 2012, and is the third book in The Heroes of Olympus series, a sequel to the Percy Jackson & the Olympians series.
 It is preceded by The Son of Neptune and followed by The House of Hades.
-The novel is narrated in third-person.
+The novel is narrated in the third-person.

 The Mark of Athena received positive reviews from critics for its humor, characters, and mix of elements.
 Criticism was focused on its slow pace, action, and different perspectives.
-It has since been translated into many languages and released as a hardcover, e-book, audiobook and paperback.
+It has since been translated into many languages and released as a hardcover, e-book, audiobook, and paperback.